menix-os/menix/README.md

 # menix

-A minimal and expandable Unix-like operating system.
+A minimal and expandable Unix-like operating system. menix' goal is to be as lightweight and memory efficient as possible.

 > [!Important]
 > This repository contains only the kernel and daemons.